eidge/encrypted_torrent_cheat/README.md

 # This doesn't work

  Well this is a proof-of-concept.
-It's imcomplete on purpose, I don't like cheater, no one likes cheaters.
+It's incomplete as it is not supposed to be a cheating tool, I don't like cheaters, no one likes cheaters.

  It should ring a bell though.